AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 Supposed our system has been developed succesfully, we can have the next question: 'I have to use a flag to distinct cases, but I do not know nothing about the internal exection.
 How do I know if the chosen option is the best one?'.
 Because of this question, we have to develop a 'broker', which is a module of our system which knows about all system, internal executions, properties of the rest of modules,...
 This broker receives an order, and divides the problem in two parts:

 - What does the user want to?---> Broker needs to interpret the comand or order given.
-- Where should I execute this order if I want to optimise execution?--->Thanks to the last part, broker knows what the user wants, so how it knows about all system, as it was specificated before, it must face to a classification problem, and **decide** which is te best option in the way of optimising resources,time,... (optimitation problem with an scalar field $f:\Omega\subset\mathbb{R^n} \to \mathbb{R}$ ?)
+- Where should I execute this order if I want to optimise execution?--->Thanks to the last part, broker knows what the user wants, so how it knows about all system, as it was specificated before, it must face to a classification problem, and **decide** which is te best option in the way of optimising resources,time,... (optimitation problem with a vectorial field $f:\Omega\subset\mathbb{R^n} \to \mathbb{R^m}$ ?)

 A wide range of algorithms can be used, but I will try to specificate the most interestings ones, depending in which problem I am: